ITEA is the Eureka Cluster on software innovation

 SCALARE Impact story

-Smart engineering · 30 September 2020
+Smart Engineering · 30 September 2020

 Most product innovations today are enabled through software components, so it is no surprise that software is the primary means of competitive differentiation.
 Software plays a key role in the digitalisation of many products that hitherto were completely driven by electronics, so scaling software in a controlled and efficient way is crucial, and represents a major challenge for organisations.
 The challenge taken up by the ITEA project SCALARE was how to support and enable organisations in scaling their software capability in a systematic, proactive way.